zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sat Mar 01 2025
+Last update on Sun Mar 02 2025

-**306 day before 2026 ⏱** days before new years
+**305 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Zbot ❤️
+🤖 This README.md is updated with hate, by Zbot ❤️
 </section>